NTU-FSM/ACMaimeng-cheat-sheet/README.md

 BigInteger	add(BigInteger val)
 Returns a BigInteger whose value is (this + val).
 BigInteger	subtract(BigInteger val)
-Returns a BigInteger whose value is (this - val).
 BigInteger	multiply(BigInteger val)
-Returns a BigInteger whose value is (this * val).
 BigInteger	divide(BigInteger val)
-Returns a BigInteger whose value is (this / val).
 BigInteger	pow(int exponent)
 Returns a BigInteger whose value is (thisexponent).

 BigInteger	and(BigInteger val)
-Returns a BigInteger whose value is (this & val BigInteger	or(BigInteger val)
-Returns a BigInteger whose value is (this | val).
+Returns a BigInteger whose value is (this & val).
+BigInteger	or(BigInteger val)
 BigInteger	not()
-Returns a BigInteger whose value is (~this).

 BigInteger	shiftLeft(int n)
 Returns a BigInteger whose value is (this << n).
 BigInteger	shiftRight(int n)
-Returns a BigInteger whose value is (this >> n).

 BigInteger	mod(BigInteger m)
 Returns a BigInteger whose value is (this mod m).